tschaub/suite/docs/install/windows/source/README.rst

 Uninstallation
 --------------

+.. note:: Please make sure that the Dashboard is closed before starting the uninstallation.

 #.
 Navigate to :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> Uninstall`

    .. note:: Uninstallation is also available via the standard Windows program removal workflow.  (**Add/Remove Programs** for Windows XP, **Installed Programs** for Windows Vista, etc.)